canonical/microceph/docs/tutorial/multi-node.rst

 Multi-node install
 ==================

 This tutorial will show how to install MicroCeph on three machines, thereby creating a multi-node cluster.
+For this tutorial, we will utilise physical block devices for storage.

 Ensure storage requirements
 ---------------------------